Silver Oak Pizza Dough

 Spinning the Pizza Dough

 There are many traditional and non-traditional ways to spin pizza dough.
-I like this “stretch and rotate” method because it’s quick and easy.
-(See the Pizza Margherita video on our website for a demonstration.)
+I like this "stretch and rotate" method because it's quick and easy.
+(For a demonstration, see the video "How To Make Pizza Dough".)

 - Coat your pizza dough generously with flour then lay down flat onto a well-floured pizza peel.
 Using your fingers, press all the air out of the dough and press it into a flat round disk.